The Battle of Hastings: A Clash of Shields

 • Mobility test: A soldier with a round shield could sprint 50 meters in 7.5 seconds versus 9.2 seconds with a kite shield—a 23% speed disadvantage.

-These tests confirm that while the kite shield offered superior individual protection, the round shield's mobility and overlapping nature made it superior for static shield wall defense.
-The battle was ultimately won by the Normans forcing the English out of that static defense, not by overcoming the shield wall in a direct exchange.
+These tests confirm that while the kite shield offered superior individual protection, the round shield’s mobility and overlapping nature made it superior for static shield wall defense.
+The battle was won by forcing the English out of that static defense, not by overwhelming the shield wall in a direct exchange.

 Legacy: How Hastings Changed Shield Design in England

 The lesson of Hastings was clear: against cavalry and combined-arms tactics, the shield wall needed better leg protection and the ability to withstand prolonged missile fire.
-The kite shield became the standard throughout medieval Europe for the next two centuries, evolving into the heater shield of the Crusades.
-Even after plate armor made shields less necessary for knights, infantry continued using large shields inspired by the Norman kite design.
+The kite shield became standard throughout medieval Europe for the next two centuries, evolving into the heater shield of the Crusades.
+Even after plate armor reduced shields’ necessity for knights, infantry continued using large shields inspired by the Norman kite design.

 "The shield wall at Hastings was perhaps the last great stand of the old northern shield tradition.
 Its defeat taught a generation of warlords that no defense is perfect, and that the man who can adapt his shield to the situation—or break his enemy's—will prevail." — British Museum Blog, 2016